starwit-trainings/java-basics/02-language-introduction/Readme.md

     # From now on you can also just run this to execute the code in one step without building a .jar first (this requires some setup in your pom.xml which I have done for you)
     mvn compile exec:java

-    # Alternatively you can use your IDE to run the main class de.starwit.Control
+    # Alternatively you can use your IDE to run the main class (e.g. de.starwit.Control)
 ```

 #### Concepts covered